 Private Investigators can only run license plates for legal reasons.

 The legal validity of using GPS tracking on a vehicle is questionable.

 This is a request from many clients, especially those who believe that their spouses are unfaithful.
 Understand that the GPS trackers can only be placed on a car with consent.
 However, if your vehicle is under your name, then you can fix a GPS tracker.

 If you are an employer who wants to track another employee, you cannot place a GPS tracker on their car.
 However, you have legal jurisdiction to install one if the employee is driving a business vehicle.

 How to Use Investigation Services To Your Advantage

 You can hire a private investigator if you need a background check.
-Often hired by law firms, a private investigator can work in tandem with a corporation or a private citizen to perform background checks on individuals.
-We can conduct interviews, gather and verify any relevant information, and search public domains for information pertinent to the case.
+A private investigator can work in tandem with a corporation or a private citizen to perform background checks.
+We can conduct interviews, gather and verify relevant information, and search public domains for information pertinent to the case.

-A private investigator offers viable services to help you in an array of situations from infidelity, criminal activity, and background checks and beyond.
+A private investigator offers viable services to help you in situations ranging from cheating, criminal activity, background checks, and beyond.
 Contact Lawrence Ryan Investigations, today.